Nooskewl/booboo/README.txt

 --

-You can obfuscate code with the +obfuscate switch.
-Examples:

-> ./BooBooCLI dragonslayer.boo +obfuscate
-> ./BooBoo town +obfuscate > foo.boo

-You can put a list of function names not to obfuscate in a text file and add +no-obfuscate <filename> to your command line arguments.

---

 DLLs can extend BooBoo.
 Use the BooBoo SDK and create an app/dll.txt (or dll.txt for BooBooCLI) with the names of DLLs to load separated by a newline.